bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Answers.md

 Q4.
 What is the problem with the getAddressBalance function?

-balance can be negative. what if trans.value is negative?
-What if there is an integer overflow?
+* balance can be negative.
+* what if trans.value is negative?
+* What if there is an integer overflow?
 It doesn't mean we should implement the fix in this function, but its something we have to consider.
+* The sender and receiver can be the same address

 Q5.
+Is it possible that 2 miners find a block at the same time?
+What happens then?

+We have a fork and a possibility of double spending if you accept 1 block confirmation only.
+The first miner that finds the next block will use its history as the source of truth.

+Q6.
 Did you see any problems with alice sending 40 tokens to bob?
 How do we fix it?

 Ans: Add a check before we create the transaction.